Vicky Oddi, USA Track & Field Communications Coordinator, 317-261-0500, Vicky.Oddi@usatf.org

 The USA Indoor Championships had been in Boston at the Reggie Lewis Center from 2003-2009 and were last in Albuquerque in 1966 when the meet fell under the guise of the AAU.
 And in 1968, the U.S. Olympic Team Trials for the marathon and race-walking events were held on the streets of Alamosa, located at 7,544 feet above sea level, comparable to the elevation of 1968 Olympic host Mexico City.

 “Albuquerque is thrilled to host the Indoor Championships beginning in 2010.
-We look forward to working with USATF and our local partners to put on three years of outstanding events and showcase our area to the track and field community from across the country,” said Dale Lockett, President/CEO of the Albuquerque Convention and Visitors Bureau.
+We look forward to working with USATF and our local partners to put on three years of outstanding events and showcase our area to the track and field community from across the country,” said Dale Lockett, President/CEO of the Visit Albuquerque.

 Albuquerque’s portable indoor track features a red and white Mondo surface that is state-of-the-art with 6-36” 200-meter lanes on the 60-degree banked oval, 8- 42” 60-meter straightaway lanes running the entire length of the infield which are also the surface for the high jump.
 This includes two jumping runways and pits, areas for shot put, weight throw, pole vault, and high jump events.
 The track is stored in a warehouse when not in use.